FDA approves over-the-counter Narcan. Here’s what it means

 Making naloxone available more widely is seen as a key strategy to control the nationwide overdose crisis, which has been linked to more than 100,000 U.S. deaths a year.
 The majority of those deaths are tied to opioids, primarily potent synthetic versions such as fentanyl that can take multiple doses of naloxone to reverse.

-The drug has been distrusted to police and other first responders nationwide.
+The drug has been distributed to police and other first responders nationwide.

 Advocates believe it’s important to get naloxone to the people who are most likely to be around overdoses, including people who use drugs and their relatives.